Over the Edge 4:200:00/4:20

-The Wayne Pearcy/ Aaron Gratzmiller Jazz Quintet (PGJQ) is a project aimed at presenting the tradition of hard-bop jazz from the perspective of a new generation of musicians.
+The Pearcy/ Gratzmiller Jazz Quintet offers an energetic, fresh take on hard bop jazz that all audiences can enjoy.
 PGJQ performs original music composed by its co-leaders Wayne Pearcy (Trumpet) and Aaron Gratzmiller (Saxophone), which combine modern music elements with the soulful sound of classic Jazz quintets.
 They have performed on WHRB radio, and will be featured for the second time on the 502 Sessions with Brian Kerby this November.

 “Over the Edge” is the title of the PGJQ’s debut album.
 It contains 10 original compositions written over the course of nearly a decade by co-leaders Wayne Pearcy (Trumpet) and Aaron Gratzmiller (Saxophone).
 Joining them is an outstanding rhythm section comprised of Matt Savage on Piano, Greg Toro on Upright Bass, and Fabio Rojas on Drum Set.
 It was recorded on October 4th and 5th, 2017 at Keep the Edge Studios in Quincy, MA, and was engineered by Keith Asack.

 The objective in making “Over the Edge” was to record a contemporary sounding full-length album that continues in the tradition of straight ahead Jazz.
 The music is constructed using Bebop and Blues vocabulary while often experimenting with modern forms and improvisation techniques.
 The goal of each person involved with this project was to create an energetic, soulful, nuanced, and somewhat unpredictable experience for the listener.
 "Over the Edge" will be available later this year on CD Baby, iTunes, Apple Music, Spotify, Amazon, and Google play (plus many more) later this year.